bamason2/ttp451-module/docs/labs/Lab_2.md

 - Load DOE test kit

 Change the MATLAB&copy; current folder to the current folder.
-In that folder, run the DOE_testkit_V11_R7.p in MATLAB&copy;, Right click and run the script.
+In that folder run the DOE_testkit_V11_R7.p in MATLAB&copy;, Right click and run the script.

 ![image](figs/lab2/fig_24_tas_2015_folder.png)

-It is easier to run the script with undocked command window.
+It is easier to run the script with command window undocked.

 ![image](figs/lab2/fig_25_undock_command_window_1.png)